TimeEval/evaluation-paper/docs/notebooks/Datasets.md

 You can download a spreadsheet as an index to the preprocessed datasets with metadata in CSV-format from [here](https://owncloud.hpi.de/s/3Cp8Q5H9gn7EVK0/download).
 This file contains the same metadata as the dataset overview in Sect.
 [Dataset list](#dataset-list).

+> :warning: Notes regarding the GutenTAG-collection
+>
-> Note that the GutenTAG-collection contains its own index-file, called `datasets.csv`.
+> The GutenTAG-collection contains its own index-file, called `datasets.csv`.
+>
+> After publication of our paper, we noticed that most of the random-walk datasets generated with GutenTAG contain an unwanted smoothing-artifact at the end of the time series:
+> The time series has a visible steep climb or fall.
+> We fixed the dataset generator GutenTAG, but kept the datasets as is to ensure reproducibility of our evaluation results.

 ### Preprocessing